oszuidwest/zwfm-babbel/docs/API_REFERENCE.md

 ## Special Parameters
 - `latest=true` - Returns only the latest bulletin (equivalent to `limit=1`)

-- `include_stories=true` - Include detailed story information in response
+## Notes
+To get story information for bulletins, use GET /bulletins/{id}/stories for each bulletin.

 ## Examples
 - Latest bulletin: `?latest=true`